chaimgingold/Tabla/docs/bugs.md

 		- Set thresholding constant in <Vision> to something between 0..255 (-1 or undefined means OTSU).
 		- Put blank paper on the table
 	- Notes on proper solution: If we did thresholding before clipping to the table we'd probably get better results.
 Or analyze full histogram and manually set the threshold.
 (Avoid doing 2x clipping transforms of the full image and also the thresholded image--that would be lame.)
+- [ ] Clear pipeline between game worlds...
+	- To repro: play pinball, then switch to anim; cube maps still around...???
+Or just the active seletion?

 # Game Worlds